schlessinger-lab/sGES-figures/README.md

 ### Data directory

-**All of the code references a `data/` directory** This is a directory that houses data used to generate figures.
-Due to the size of the generated data (>4GB), it is not included in this repo, but is available upon request.
+**All of the code references a `figures/data/` directory** This is a directory that houses data used to generate figures.
+Due to the size of the generated data (>4GB), it is not included in this repo, but is available to download from here: http://iyengarlab.org/dtoxs/PNAS-sGES.tar.bz2
+Please extract the files and place folder into `figures/data/`

 ### Directories